Rairye/sentence-tk-checker/README.md

 https://github.com/Rairye/sentence-tk-checker/wiki/Customization

+## Computational Complexity

+The checker does not check the entires contents of every sentence returned by the tokenizer.
+Rather, it is inspects the boundaries of the sentences and join certain sentences (possible sentence fragments) together.

-## Note
+## Notes

-This package is optimized for English and has not been tested with other languages.
+1. This package is optimized for English and has not been tested with other languages.
+2. This package assumes that proper punctuation is used in the text.